Boiler Service Cost

 How Do I Know If My Boiler Needs a Service?

-If you think something's wrong with your heating, and your annual boiler service isn't due, it can still be a good idea to book a heating engineer to check your system.
+If you think something's wrong with your heating, and your annual boiler service isn't due, it can still be a good idea to have someone check if you need any boiler maintenance or repairs.

 If you're experiencing any of the following, it could be a sign that your boiler needs a service:

-- Change in flame colour — In gas boilers, the flame should be blue.
-If it's changed to yellow or orange, you need urgent attention from a Gas Safe engineer as this could lead to a dangerous situation.
+- Change in Flame Colour — In gas boilers, the flame should be blue.
+If it's changed to yellow or orange, you need urgent attention from a Gas Safe registered engineer as this could lead to a dangerous situation.

-- Error codes showing — If your boiler has an error code that you're unable to clear yourself, it's time to call in a local heating engineer.
+- Error Codes Showing — If your boiler has an error code that you're unable to clear yourself, it's time to call in a local engineer to carry out some regular servicing or boiler repairs.

 How Often Should You Service Your Boiler?